Keremunce/Auto_job_applier_linkedIn/README.md

    python app.py
    ```
    then open http://localhost:5000 in your browser.
 The table combines successes and failures from `outputs/logs/`.
+7. (Optional) Reuse an existing Chrome profile by setting `CHROME_PROFILE_DIR=/path/to/profile` in your `.env`.
+The automation will also persist LinkedIn cookies to `outputs/cookies/linkedin_cookies.json` so trusted sessions resume faster.

 [back to index](#-content)